 As I got older, I realised the potential of tabletop roleplaying games to provide unique immersive experiences.
 I started writing adventures for my friends because I wanted them to be able to have fun immersing themselves in worlds and stories that would challenge them, puzzle them and affect them emotionally.
 So, I think my passion and interest is really driven by those desires.
 I like to imagine worlds and situations that entertain but also that provoke and perplex.

-7TV: Pulp originated in a chance meeting with Karl Perrotton, the Managing Director of Crooked Dice, at the UK Games Expo in Birmingham in 2017.
-My meeting with Karl coincided with me starting to think about the opportunity presented by Edge Hill University Press.
-As well as providing students with internship opportunities, previous EHUP projects had always been led by staff with interests in their particular area of expertise – fiction, poetry and drama.
-The press had also seen considerable critical success nationally and internationally.
+Our first game, 7TV: Pulp, originated from a chance meeting with Karl Perrotton, the Managing Director of Crooked Dice, at the UK Games Expo in Birmingham in 2017.
+My meeting with Karl coincided with me starting to think about an opportunity presented by Edge Hill to provide students with internship opportunities.
+Previous internship projects had always been led by staff with interests in their particular area of expertise – fiction, poetry and drama.
 I knew I wanted to work on a game-related project, and Edge Hill University Press offered an opportunity to explore a collaborative, creative enterprise with Crooked Dice.

-From the beginning we had very clear aims, we wanted to provide our student interns with the opportunity to develop professional creative content and graduate with a publication credit – the 7TV: Pulp boxed game.
-We also wanted to provide them with all of the opportunities that had been available to previous EHUP interns – liaison work, editorial tasks, proofreading opportunities, and events management activities; ensuring the students gained much needed real-world experience to help them begin and develop their careers.
+From the beginning we had very clear aims, we wanted to provide our student interns with the opportunity to develop professional creative content and graduate with a publication credit in the form of a boxed game.
+We also wanted to provide them with all of the opportunities that had been available to previous interns – liaison work, editorial tasks, proofreading opportunities, and events management activities.
+This ensured that the students gained much needed real-world experience to help them begin and develop their careers.

-The project introduced and enhanced knowledge and skills that were applicable in a range of professional contexts.
-Our interns gained application and interview experience, developed their professional practice as writers in a commercial context, and gained project coordination, management and teamworking skills, both in person and remotely.
-They had opportunities to apply their research skills in a commercial environment, investigated copyright and public domain materials, and improved their proofreading and copyediting skills.
-Working with Karl, they had insights into design and editorial processes, writing to a brief, and engaging in client-facing work when the game launched.
+The projects have introduced and enhanced knowledge and skills that are applicable in a range of professional contexts.
+For example, our interns have gained application and interview experience, developed their professional practice as writers in a commercial context, and gained project coordination, management and teamworking skills, both in person and remotely.
+They have also had opportunities to apply their research skills in a commercial environment, investigated copyright and public domain materials, and improved their proofreading and copyediting skills.
+Working with Karl, they’ve had insights into design and editorial processes, writing to a brief, and engaging in client-facing work when the games launched.